rkuma183/wilsonmar.github.io/_posts/2016-06-13-aws-lambda-node-js-programming.md

 {% include _toc.html %}

 This tutorial provides a deep dive into coding and debugging Node JavaScript functions in AWS Lambda.
 This is a hands-on guided tour.
 Take one step at a time and we point out PROTIPs and notes along the way.

 Topics:

+* Minimal Hello World
 * ES5 vs ES6 "fatties" and functional programming constructs?
 * provided libraries ('aws-sdk')
 * custom libraries